How fear and shootings drive business for the gun industry

 “Demand has remained soft throughout this year,” Killoy said during an investor’s conference call in November 2019.

-Ruger — whose corporate motto is, “Arms Makers for Responsible Citizens” — did not respond to requests for comment.
+Ruger — whose corporate motto is “Arms Makers for Responsible Citizens” — did not respond to requests for comment.

 The following year, 2020, was different for the gun industry.
 The pandemic led to lockdowns and talk of police not being able to respond to emergencies, along with stories of prisoners being released to reduce overcrowding, Olivia said.